5 rules of thumb to live together in a student residence covid proof

-8. When using shared sanitary facilities:
+3. When using the shared sanitary facilities:

-9. When using a shared kitchen:
+4. When using the shared kitchen:

-10. Practice basic hygiene rules:
+5. Apply the basic hygiene rules: